Featured gallery of scenic Yosemite photography by Richard Wong. Museum-quality limited and open edition fine art photography prints for sale.

 Within the scope of Yosemite's valleys, artists encounter an intricate tapestry of biodiversity, geology, and historical significance.
 Capturing this essence, photographers document the area's current state, offering a crucial visual record for future generations.
 Images from different periods allow for comparisons, displaying changes in the environment that may attend to climate change or human activity.
 One obvious example of is are the trees below the Tunnel View vista; many of which have turned into a rust-like color from bark beetle disease due to drought.
 People on social media mistake that for "fall color" but that was not a common sight as recently as the early 2000's.

 Art possesses the dynamism to stir public interest and foster an emotional connection with natural spaces.
-Such connections often lead to increased support for national parks and wilderness areas.
+The dramatic landscapes of Vernal Fall, the expansive views from Taft Point, and the reflective waters of the Merced River inspire viewers to value and protect these treasured environments.
 Yosemite photography communicates the park's significance beyond words, ensuring that each photograph contributes to articulating the value of its continued preservation.

 The Art Collector's Guide to Yosemite Photography